lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots).

-Note that the RSP Portal automatically displays four plots as a 2 x 2 grid.

 .. **FIND MORE INTERESTING THINGS TO DO AND EXPLORE WITH THIS TNO!**